This is a good game for outdoors.

 Initially at least, once the rabbits have made it across, or not, the teacher signals the end of the day, and the class discusses what has happened and resets the characters as follows:

 At the end of the round, all rabbits walk back across the coyote territory unchallenged to their starting side.

-Discuss what happened: the species that are able to eat reproduce more successfully - they are selected for.
+Discuss what happened: the individuals that are able to eat can reproduce.
 If there are a lot of one species, the food that they eat becomes depleted, then there is competition for the less food available, and not as many of that species are able to eat and survive, so their population decreases again.
-This game shows natural selection in action.
+This game shows population changes in action.
 Sometimes a species may die out, and the populations of the other species it interacts with in the food chain take over.

 Add in an adaptation, showing natural selection:

 One rabbit gets a random mutation in its DNA that makes it run a little faster than the other rabbits.
 Signify this by adding a clip or other marker to the headband of one rabbit.
-In the game this rabbit gets to cross the wolves territory without being tagged.
-If it finds its own grass it can reproduce to make another rabbit, also with the "fast" mutation.
+In the game this rabbit with a mutation gets to cross the coyote's territory without being tagged.
+If it finds its own grass it can reproduce to make another rabbit, also with the "fast" mutation (add a clip to the headband).

 As the days past by, more and more of the rabbits that survive have the fast mutation.
 It is a beneficial adaptation that has spread through the population.
 This shows natural selection - how beneficial mutations are selected for.

 Discuss other adaptations in coyotes and rabbits that help them survive:

 The coyotes have teeth and claws to catch their prey, large ears and good noses to locate prey etc

 The rabbits have long legs to escape from predators, also large ears to listen out for danger etc